lilianhj/advanced-ml-project/README.md

 jupyter notebook --no-browser
 ```

-Lastly, in a separate `screen` session, we fun the following command to allow
+Lastly, in a separate `screen` session, we run the following command to allow
 for remote access to our Jupyter notebooks server:

 ```